zhf-0/vim-interact-terminal/README.md

 ![3](./pic/3.gif)

 # issue
+- ==Solved== : can't send long text in `ipython`, and reason is explained in [jpalardy/vim-slime](https://github.com/jpalardy/vim-slime/blob/master/autoload/slime.vim).
+The magic function in `ipython` can't reach the target, which is explained in [Turn off IPython autoindent on submit #71](https://github.com/kassio/neoterm/issues/71).
+The way to solve the issue is:disable the autoindent in `ipython`.s
-- add new feature: just sending the selected content (usually a few words in the same line) to the console without executing and changing line
+- Add new feature : just sending the selected content to the console without executing
-- ==Solved==.
-There will be two indents in `ipython` console.This is because `ipython` console will add one indent automatically, which is quite different in `python` console.
+- ==Solved== : There will be two indents in `ipython` console.This is because `ipython` console will add one indent automatically, which is quite different in `python` console.
 This issue will be solved in the future.
 `ipython` console
 ![5](./pic/5.gif)
 `python` console